 The themes and questions most often mentioned were Vaccines effectiveness, Primary prevention, Rapid diagnostics, Surveillance & burden of illness, Communication & messaging, and Equity.
 Learn more about each theme here.

-- Burden of illness: Influenza
+Burden of disease: Influenza

 Collaboration & Project Components